lizardfs/documentation/source/adminguide/connectclient.rst

 Add your credentials and the address and port of the master server.

-Select the drive you want your lizardFS filesystem to appear as in your windows session.
+Select the drive you want your lizardFS file system to appear as in your windows session.

 It should look like in the following image: